nmquijada/tormes/README.md

   * [PointFinder](https://bitbucket.org/genomicepidemiology/pointfinder)
   * [SISTR](https://lfz.corefacility.ca/sistr-app/)

 TORMES will look to the software included in the **config_file.txt**.
-An automatic config_file.txt will be created after your installation with conda.
+An automatic config_file.txt will be created after running `tormes-setup` command.
 However, you can change the PATH to each software if other software version would like to be used.
 You can find an example of the config_file.txt [here](https://github.com/nmquijada/tormes/blob/master/files/config_file.txt).
 Please modify it properly with the location of the dependencies in your system (tab-separated format).